 - We received a removal request from the legal representative of a national student group accusing Twitter of hosting illegal hate speech content.
 Based on local law, we withheld access to some, but not all, of the reported Tweets in France.

-- The original removal request is available on Chilling Effects, here.
+- The original removal request is available on Lumen, here.

 - We received a removal request from German law enforcement, requesting the removal of an account belonging to a banned, white supremacist organization in Germany.
 We withheld access to the one specified account in Germany.

-- The original removal notice is available on Chilling Effects, here.
+- The original removal notice is available on Lumen, here.